jeishu/timed-quiz/README.md

 }
 ```

+JavaScript:
-JavaScript: Sections are being shown as pages through the style.display = ""; in JS
+* Sections are being shown as pages through the style.display = ""; in JS
+    * Pages are shown after they are called on with eventlisteners.
+* document.querySelector
+    * this selector is heavily used to grab DOM elements.
+    * '___EL' is used to indicate DOM Elements when creating the variable for them
 ```
 homeStartBtnEl.addEventListener("click", function() {
     let rulesHide = true;